BigDataBiology/SemiBin/README.md

 conda install -c conda-forge -c bioconda semibin
 ```

-The inputs to the SemiBin are contigs (assembled from the contigs) and bam files (reads mapping to the contigs).
-The output are the bins in the output_recluster_bins directory.
+The inputs to the SemiBin are contigs (assembled from the reads) and bam files (reads mapping to the contigs).
+The output are the bins in the output_recluster_bins directory (including the bin.\*.fa and recluster.\*.fa)).

 Running with single-sample binning (for example: human gut samples)